phtviet/hugo-portfolio/content/posts/hello-world/index.en.md

 *December 2021 - Melbourne, Victoria.*

-*I only intended for my first blog post to be a short introduction to my personal site, yet here we are* &#128514;
+*I only intended for my first blog post to be a short introduction to my personal site, but it took an interesting turn* &#128517;

 *Thanks for reading!
 Check out my <a href="/categories/project" title="projects" target="_blank">projects</a> and <a href="/categories/blog" title="other posts" target="_blank">other posts</a> as well if you would like.*